marcblank/marcblank.github.io/docs/TBR.md

 *Extra credit for recognizing the idiocy of where I added the Open Flat Panel Cover instruction*

+*Note: Template by Reference does not work when loading a startup sequence from the command line!*

 ## How Does This Work?

 To use **Template by Reference** to its fullest potential, it helps to understand how it works.
 And it's really very simple.
 The **Template by Reference** instruction simply *refers* to the specified Template by its name.